Graduate Climate in Science and Engineering

 Mentoring Program & Graduate Student Tracking

-The Center for Workforce Development has administered and evaluated a graduate mentoring program for graduate students in science and engineering fields, with a focus on women and under-represented minorities.
-CWD offers two mentoring programs: The Faculty and Graduate Mentoring Program and the Nanotechnology Mentoring Program.
+The Center for Evaluation and Research for STEM Equity has administered and evaluated a graduate mentoring program for graduate students in science and engineering fields, with a focus on women and under-represented minorities.
+CERSE offers two mentoring programs: The Faculty and Graduate Mentoring Program and the Nanotechnology Mentoring Program.
 CWD has been able to use evaluation data from the mentoring program and student tracking data, with approval of the UW Institutional Review Board, to answer important questions about graduate student progress.
 This research was partially funded by the NSF IGERT for nanotechnology and the NSF National Nanotechnology Infrastructure Network (NNIN) grant.

 - Blaser, B., Wheeless, A. & Litzler, E. (2007).
 “Enhanced Connections: Making Changes to Mentoring Programs for Science and Engineering Graduate Students.”
 WEPAN Annual Meeting Proceedings, Orlando, FL.